adrtwy/react_hello_world/README.md

 # checklist
-This repo prints hellow world using React and NodeJS.
+This repo prints "Hello world!" using React and NodeJS.